mzgajner/blog/content/work.md

 *2015 - 2016*

-Celtra is a multinational company that specialises in mobile advertising.
+Celtra is a multinational company that specializes in mobile advertising.
 As a member of the Dashboard team I helped develop part of Celtra's AdCreator platform, an interactive analytics dashboard for ad management.
 Most of the application was written in CoffeeScript and based on Backbone with some parts in Vue.

 ## Astina (later Origammi)